Hamsterland/Hiromi/README.md

 * Logic that does not require any injected dependencies should be in a static utilities class (i.e. `TagUtilities`).
 * Logic that renders data into a view for Discord (such as an embed) should be in a static views class (i.e. `TagViews`).

+### Hiromi.Bot
+The part that users interfact with.
+This contains commands that usually rely on injected services, attributes, type readers, and so on.